gamingrobot/doingstuff.dev/content/posts/homelab-adventure-part-3.md

 ## ZeroTier and Salt

-I have written a module and state for managing ZeroTier with salt.
+I have written a [salt formula](https://github.com/gamingrobot/salt-formula-zerotier) for managing ZeroTier with salt.
 It allows interacting with the local agent and with the network controller's API.
-You can get it [here](https://github.com/gamingrobot/salt-formula-zerotier).

 [**Part 1: The Adventure Begins**](/posts/homelab-adventure-part-1/)
 [**Part 2: Configuration Management**](/posts/homelab-adventure-part-2/)